 The WMUA voluntarily removed Well 5A from service until a new permanent PFOS Removal Facility, which is currently under construction, can be completed to ensure our ability to deliver water from this source that is below PFOS MCL.
-Excavation for the building foundation has been completed and the foundation/footings are being prepared at this time.
+Building foundation footings and core walls below grade are completed and the interior subslab utilities are being prepared at this time.

-Taking into account the typical construction process for similar projects of this type, we currently anticipate construction of the Well 5A treatment system to be completed in the third quarter of 2023.
+Taking into account the typical construction process for similar projects of this type, we currently anticipate construction of the Well 5A treatment system to be completed in the third guarter of 2023.